Syria: The Red-Liners Are Back

-Hardly has the blood dried on the streets of Cairo, than the ‘international community’ that barely issued a murmur of protest is once again in a paroxysm of horrified indignation at the evils of the Assad regime in Syria.
+Hardly has the blood dried on the streets of Cairo, than the ‘international community’ that barely issued a murmur of protest is once again working itself into a paroxysm of horrified indignation at the evils of the Assad regime in Syria.
 The occasion is the alleged sarin gas attack in the Damascus suburb of Ghouta, which is now said to have killed 1,800 people, and which the Syrian rebels and their international backers have blamed on Assad’s forces.

 That a horrific crime has occurred in Ghouta appears to be indisputable, but its scale and its origins have yet to be determined.
 From a purely cui bono perspective, it beggars belief that the Syrian security forces would have carried out an attack like this, less than 72 hours after the arrival of the UN chemical weapons inspection team.

 In the last few months the regime has inflicted a series of reverses on the rebels and driven their forces from key positions, with the conventional weapons at its disposal.
-Politically, the rebels themselves are in disarray, and the Western interventionists and their Gulf allies have to some extent been placed in check, if not checkmated, by the situation on the ground, by their lack of options, and by their own divisions regarding which rebel groups they are able to support and how they are to support them.
+Politically, the rebels are in disarray, and the Western interventionists and their Gulf allies have to some extent been placed in check, if not checkmated, by the situation on the ground, by their lack of options, and by their own divisions regarding which rebel groups they are able to support and how they are to support them.

-In these circumstances, it makes no sense whatsoever for Assad to take such a provocative step that risks losing all the momentum his regime has gained.
+In these circumstances, it makes no sense for Assad to take such a provocative step that risks losing all the momentum his regime has gained.
 It is difficult to see what the regime could possibly gain by carrying out a chemical weapons attack in his own capital, at precisely the moment when a UN chemical weapons inspection team is on the scene.

 Some commentators have suggested that such an ‘own goal’ might be an expression of the regime’s ‘irrationality’, but this pseudo-explanation has more to do with psychobabble than politics, of the kind that was once directed at Saddam Hussein to justify the ‘preemptive’ elimination of weapons that he did not have.